pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 ##Compiler

-The Opal Compiler is now part of the image (not yet the default).
+The Opal Compiler is now the default compiler.
 Opal is a new compiler frameworks using visitor and Intermediate representation to support optimisations.
 Opal is a stagged compiler.
 It is based on a real visitor and Intermediate representation.
 A massive amount of improvements have be done to make Opal working smoothly.
 Opal is a key infrastructure aspect for the next generation.
 The compiler API has been clean up and simplified.
 Simplifying all the old methods with large number of arguments has been done.
 Support for blockclosures have been fully revisited and improved.
 Many changes have been made to also clarify the API.
 Opal is now able to parse totally Pharo.
 Special thanks for Marcus Denker and Clément Béra.
 The following paper describes it http://rmod.lille.inria.fr/archives/papers/Bera13a-OpalIWST.pdf

 Opal is based on the RB AST.
 * It uses RB Parser.